dogweather/forkful/content/en/ruby/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?
-Printing debug output in Ruby is like leaving breadcrumb trails in your code to track variable values and program flow.
-Programmers do it to catch bugs by checking what their code’s up to at various points.

 ## How to:
 In Ruby, `puts` and `p` are your go-to methods for quick output to the console.